tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

     return new JwtSecurityTokenHandler().WriteToken(token);
 }
 ```
-And that is all, if you test now with the user he will have access to these endpoints
+And that is all, if you test now with a user having these permissions in his access token he will have access
-if he has this permissions in his access token and if not he will recieve 403 forbidden.
+to these endpoints, and if not he will recieve 403 forbidden.

 ## What features you will have
 1. First of all this is very flexible to work with user permissions or role permissions
 if your system has the feature to create dynamic roles with different permissions, for
 example if you use Identity in your app you can save these permissions in user claims
-or role calims and then after user login you grap all user calims or role claims in his
+or role claims and then after user login you grap all user calims or role claims in his
 token and every thing will work fine.

 2. In any application there always a role or a certain user type which will have